MicrosoftDocs/dynamics-365-customer-engagement/ce/shared/urs/urs-bug-fixes.md

 Bug fixes for the new schedule board include:

-- Booking Tooltip error showing work order information on custom views.
+- Added booking tooltip error showing work order information on custom views.
-- Booking Tooltip error when Start Time and End Time are missing.
+- Added booking tooltip error when start time and end time are missing.
-- Detail panel bug clicking on Lookup fields for requirement.
+- Fixed a bug in the details panel when selecting lookup fields for a requirement.
-- Details panel missing some field values for Resources.
+- Improved details panel that was missing some field values for resources.
-- Resource search will initiate search as text is entered.
-Enter key will not be required.
+- Resource search now searches as text is entered.
-- Drag and drop wasn’t showing estimated travel time for Custom booking templates.
+- Fixed a bug where drag and drop wasn’t showing estimated travel time for custom booking templates.
-- Show Travel Duration Setting was always active.
+- Fixed a bug where the Show Travel Duration setting was always active.
-- Schedule assist errors editing text in search box.
+- Added schedule assistant errors when editing text in the search box.

 ## 3.12.90.2

 (Includes Resource Scheduling controls version 1.2.30.222701).

-- Corrected "Get Started" banners & messaging for Bing Maps integration for European customers.
+- Corrected "Get Started" banners and messaging for Bing Maps integration for European customers.
 - The Remaining Duration field will now update correctly when bookings are manually adjusted on the schedule board.
-- Filter is now correctly applied from the "Maintain Bookings" option for team members associated to a project record.
+- Filter is now correctly applied from the Maintain Bookings option for team members associated to a project record.
 - Soft bookings will now interact with the expand/collapse options as expected on the schedule board.
 - Auto-refresh on the schedule board will now update the color of bookings based on priority.
 - Fullscreen icon will now show on customized booking tooltip views on the schedule board.